 The Hanseatic city of Stade is really a gem and definitely worth a visit.
-The city's history goes back 1,000 years and in the old town you will find many well-preserved half-timbered houses, as well as baroque houses and art.
+The city's history goes back 1,000 years and in the old town you will find many well-preserved half-timbered houses as well as houses and art from the Baroque.
 Two churches and the charming old harbor complete the experience.
 You shouldn't miss the fish market either.

 March 15, 2020

 As a Lüneburger I was thrilled by the old town in Stade.
 Stade wears, just like Lüneburg, quite rightly the title Hanseatic city.
 If you skim over the history of the city, you will be amazed how much of historic houses and sacral buildings survived.
 The Old Port is more imposing than the Stint in Lüneburg, but has one thing in common: the old crane (works like a hamster wheel).

 I have added two historical illustrations: 1.
 From the Sachsenspiegel Staden 1492 (heyday of the Hanseatic League) and Sweden fortress Stada 1640 (30th war).
 Source: Wikipedia